openedx/edx-documentation/en_us/install_operations/source/platform_releases/eucalyptus.rst

 .. note::
   The upgrade script is only for upgrading instances running the Dogwood release.
-If you are running any other release of the Open edX Platform, follow the instructions to upgrade them to each next successive release.
+If your instance is running a release prior to the Dogwood release, follow the instructions to upgrade it to each intervening release, and then upgrade from Dogwood to Eucalyptus.

 .. caution::
   Before upgrading your Open edX instance, back up all data and configuration